About the work

 In my work I blend a playful, explorative sculpture practice, with an interest in place and experience: from responses to natural and human-made landscapes, to built and social heritage.
 Underpinning this is an ongoing studio practice exploring the formal, material and sensory properties of sculpture.

 I try to balance working with a intentional or conceptual process, with one that is more formative and instinct-led.
-I also like to make work that once complete, responds to touch: work that incorporates play, the haptic and phenomenal as an antidote to our screen based lives; needed now more than ever.
+I also like to make work that once complete, responds to touch: work that incorporates play, the haptic and phenomenal as an antidote to our screen based lives.

 Although I work with a variety of materials and techniques, I often find myself working with multiple, repeating elements.
 A pavlovic echo perhaps, of the deeply encoded building blocks of natural/unnatural structures in our DNA.
 Within this framework, exchanges can be set up between any visual differences, random movements or changeability as the massed items take on a presence within their given space.